zer0cache/matic-docs/docs/validate/mainnet/validator-replacement.md

 ---
 id: validator-replacement
-title: Replacing a Validator on Matic Network
+title: Replacing a Validator on Polygon
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';